aleksilatukka/github-portfolio/WeatherApp/README.md

 # Weather App with Java and Apache NetBeans
 This application utilizes the power of JavaFX and [OpenWeatherMap's](https://openweathermap.org/) API to provide you with up-to-date weather forecasts for any location worldwide.
 With a simple and intuitive interface, WeatherApp allows you to search for cities and instantly retrieve detailed weather data.
-To use this you need your own APIkey from the [site](https://openweathermap.org/api), and you need to insert your key to WeatherApp.java (lines 25 and 66).
+To use this you need your own APIkey from the [site](https://openweathermap.org/api), and you need to insert your key to WeatherApp.java (lines 25 and 66) and iAPI.java (line 10).

 ### TODO
 - Refine the gui